hpfem/hermes-tutorial/doc/src/hermes2d/A-linear/03-poisson.rst

 2 - linear formulation
 -----------------------------

 Here the problem is solved as a linear one.
-We do not need to adjust the weak formulation, as in the linear setting, the previous Newton's iterations will be set to zero.
+We do not need to adjust the weak formulation we used for the Newton's method, as in the linear setting, the previous Newton's iterations will be set to zero.

 Initializing linear solver
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~